INTRO

 Clinical Risks in International Teletherapy

-- Limited access to local emergency systems
+- Limited emergency access

-- Time zone differences affecting continuity
+- Time zone disruptions

-- Unclear jurisdiction if something unexpected happens
+- Unclear jurisdiction in crises

 Confidentiality, Liability, and Insurance Reality